David Graaff’s Armour – Two Legends

 Another interesting result of Armours work which inspired David and set a course for his life is how he translated his success into transforming his environment.
 David would be key in transforming Cape Town just as Phil was in transforming Chicago.
 The “business practices that Phil pioneered had a direct impact on the skylines, not just in Chicago, but in the USA.
 Besides the army of workers in the packinghouses, men like Armour needed armies of clerks and managers to run their business.
 These employees needed office space and many of the Chicago skyscrapers were developed to house these newly created “office workers”.

 He no doubt was inspired by the work of the great industrialists in Chicago.
 This is clear from the fact that he now returns to Chicago, not as a butcher or a business man, but as the leader of a city with grand plans to dramatically overhaul the face of Cape Town.
 (The Inter Ocean, Monday, 11 April 1892.
-Page 9 – 12) I did not question him about this, but this could be the protegee returning to his mentor to show him how he has grown.
+Page 9 – 12) This is the protegee returning to his mentor to show him how he has grown.

 David’s visit was concluded by a great banquette in the state hall in Denmark.
 Christian IX of Denmark was in attendance as were our Danish friends, Jeppe, Andreas and Martin.
-Oscar and I had a suits made by a tailor in the city which Jeppe manage to arrange for us.
+I had a suits made by a tailor in the city that Jeppe manage to arrange for me.
 The dinner was a grand occasion.
 I will never forget it!
-The only part of the afternoon that was lacking was your beauty and presence which I miss every moment!

-Please send all my love to the kids!
+Please send all my love to Oupa an Ouma!
 I am counting the days to my return.
-Oscar and myself had much to discuss and made many plans.
-Much more about this in my next letter!

 (c) eben van tonder